<< Learning Center

 Captioning, Audio Description, and American Sign Language Services

-In return, this content then becomes available on a non-exclusive basis through DCMP's targeted distribution to schools, ensuring that the accessible version of each video will always be available to students with disabilities who need audio description.
+DCMP creates accessibility features at no cost to our partners.
+In return, this content then becomes available on a non-exclusive basis through DCMP's targeted distribution to schools, ensuring that the accessible version of each video will always be available to students with disabilities.
 Access is granted to qualified families and educators through DCMP's registration process, screened by staff.
-DCMP's secure streaming platforms include DCMP.ORG, Roku, Apple TV, and our iOS app.

 Making educational videos accessible can be an integral part of your company's diversity, equity, and inclusion practices.
-Accessible programming also helps broadcasters with educational and informative (E/I) programming meet standards and regulations.
+Accessible programming also helps broadcasters with educational and informative (E/I) programming meet FCC standards and regulations.

 Millions of children with disabilities benefit from accessible educational content by creating equitable learning experiences and inclusion with their peers.
+Captions are crucial for students who are deaf or hard of hearing, and audio description makes video accessible to students who are blind or visually impaired.

 For more information or to contact the DCMP staff, visit our Partners page.